-Whilst the history of the Maine Coon cat might be shrouded in mystery, this impressive and majestic-looking cat breed continues to be highly desirable, and massively loved across the world.
+Whilst the history of the Maine Coon cat might be shrouded in mystery, this impressive and majestic-looking cat breed continues to be highly desirable.

 Maine Coon cats originate in Wiscasset, Maine in the United States.
 Their lineage is surrounded by mystery and myths.
 One myth claims Maine Coons are part raccoons.
 The second Myth believes Maine Coons to be descendants of Viking ship cats.
 The third myth claims Maine Coons are descendants of Marie Antoinette’s treasured cats.

 In order to answer this question satisfactorily, it is important to give you a wider understanding of the Maine Coon cat.
 Therefore, we shall touch briefly on a range of subjects, including: